catenax-eV/catenax-ev.github.io/docs/standards/CX-0138-UseCaseBehaviourTwinEnduranceEstimator/CX-0138-UseCaseBehaviourTwinEnduranceEstimator.md

 ### Notification Response Payload Structure

-The main part of the content dictionary MUST follow the standard "CX-0057 Semantic Model: Remaining Useful Life" as endurance estimator output MUST follow the sematics described in the corresponding model:
+The "Remaining Useful Life" as endurance estimator output MUST follow the semantics described in the corresponding model:

 ```json
 {